NanKeRen2020/saliency_wavelet/README.md

 About
 =====

-This project detect the salinecy using 2D-haar separable wavelet and 2D nonseparable wavelet
+This project detect the salinecy using 2D haar separable wavelet and 2D nonseparable wavelet

 including gabor wavelet which also implement in my another project https://github.com/NanKeRen2020/saliency_gabor.